lavayon/Project081/README.md

 # Project 081

+# I am ONLY modifiying this project for personal and preservational uses, and to keep this rad project alive as long as possible.

 **NOTE: Certain features on Macbook3,1/4,1 will not work until updated to 10.4.11 - The 10.4.11 Installer will be included on the root of the installation media*

 Project 081 is a simple to use unofficial Mac OS X modification which can install Tiger on some specific models. (see support below)